 Rainwater fittings

 Repair category 2

-Notes The cast iron rainwater fittings are affected by corrosion.
-There is plant growth within the gutters.
+Notes A flashband repair was noted to have been carried out to a corner of the porch gutter.
 We would highlight that it was not raining at the time of our inspection, and we would recommend that all rainwater fittings are monitored during heavy rainfall in order to ensure they are free from further defect.